tek/polysemy-resume/readme.md

 # About

-This project is an experiment with tracking Polysemy errors across interpreters.
+This library provides the Polysemy effects 'Resumable' and 'Stop' for the purpose of safely connecting throwing and catching errors across different interpreters.

 # Example